OctopusDeploy/docs/docs/getting-started.md

 ### The Octopus Web Portal

-Whether you're using self-hosted or Octopus Cloud, he Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and deploy your applications from.
+Whether you're using self-hosted or Octopus Cloud, the Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and deploy your applications from.

 ![Octopus Dashboard](octopus-dashboard.png "width=500")